By: Food and Drug Administration (FDA)

-If you or a member of your family suffers from food allergies, you must protect yourself at all times.
-While some allergies are just irritating, approximately 30,000 Americans go to the emergency room each year to get treated for allergic reactions to food.
+Anyone who suffers from food allergies must protect themselves.
+While some allergies are just irritating, many Americans go to the emergency room each year for allergic reactions to food.

-What is a food allergy?
-It is a specific kind of bad reaction to food that involves the immune system.
-The body produces an allergic antibody to a particular food.
+A food allergy is a specific kind of bad reaction to food that involves the body’s immune system.
+The immune system produces an allergic antibody to a particular food.
 Once that food is eaten and binds with the antibody, there’s an allergic response.

 - Hives, itching, or skin rash

 - Swelling of the lips, face, tongue and throat, or other parts of the body

 - Dizziness, lightheadedness, or fainting

 In some cases a person with food allergies can experience a severe, life-threatening allergic reaction called anaphylaxis.

 - Severe lowering of blood pressure and shock (“anaphylactic shock”)

 Each year in the U.S., it is estimated that anaphylaxis results in:

 - 30,000 emergency room visits